(Formerly DoubleClick for Publishers (DFP))

 This section demonstrates how to attach your sponsorship message to content.

-- Click the program name to see individual episodes that can be targeted (Figure 15).
+- As you type, available options appear in a dropdown.
+Click the checkbox next to the show(s) that contain the individual episodes that can be targeted (Figure 15).

 Please do not target content outside of your local station content.
 It will not work.